TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 limit is that with 10 digits we start seeing integer overflows in some browsers.)

-The following rules define [list items]:
+The following rules define list items:

-1.  **Basic case.**  If a sequence of lines *Ls* constitute a sequence of blocks *Bs* starting with a [non-whitespace character] and not separated from each other by more than one blank line, and *M* is a list marker of width *W* followed by 1 ≤ *N* ≤ 4 spaces, then the result of prepending *M* and the following spaces to the first line of
+1.  **Basic case.**  If a sequence of lines *Ls* constitute a sequence of blocks *Bs* starting with a non-whitespace character and not separated from each other by more than one blank line, and *M* is a list marker of width *W* followed by 1 ≤ *N* ≤ 4 spaces, then the result of prepending *M* and the following spaces to the first line of